I like old books.There is a smell and feel about them I miss with the digital alternative. Real books when I have time, digital when I have none.

 At great cost to myself, I have paid each of the merchants an abatement of the original price, to help share the loss suffered.
 However, I was a little more generous to those who paid me promptly.
 I have done this out of a shared sense of responsibility (I could not stand by having made a profit while watching them suffer having made a loss).
 It also signified my commitment to the local market and, particularly, to those who acted promptly in good faith.

-1. These are the last of 6 letters to Pliny’s childhood friend Calvisius Rufus.
+1. These are the last of a couple of letters to Pliny’s childhood friend Calvisius Rufus.
 Calvisius Rufus is mentioned in a letter to another childhood friend Calestrius Tiro (letter VIII) following the death of Corellius Rufus.
 Pliny mentions to Calestrius that he has already contacted Calvisius, “in the first transport of my grief”.

 2. Pliny specialized in the law of wills.
 I have reordered these so that the first two letters touch on this area.